Samuel Ogbemudia: Career during military rule

 Ogbemudia was appointed Military administrator of Mid-West state in September, 1967 following the liberation of state from the secessionist Biafran forces.

 Promoted to Lt.
 Colonel, Ogbemudia was appointed Military Governor of the state on 26 October 1967.

 A populist, dedicated to reconstruction after the war, he initiated improvements in the areas of sports, urban development, education, public transportation, housing and commerce.

 He built the Ogbe sports stadium, now named the Samuel Ogbemudia Stadium, and in August 1973 he commissioned the three-story National Museum in Benin City.

 Other projects included the Agbede Mechanized Farm, Rural Electrification Board, Bendel Steel Structures, Bendel Pharmaceuticals, Bendel Boatyard, the University of Benin and the Bendel Line.

 In later years, people looked back on his governorship as a time when much was achieved, followed by stagnation in later administrations.

 Members of his cabinet included Edwin Clark, Frank Oputa-Otutu, T.E.A.
 Salubi, and Lawrence Leo Borha.

 In July 1975, when Murtala Mohammed became head of state, he retired the twelve military governors who had served under Yakubu Gowon.
-The retirement of governors found guilty of corruption was converted to dismissal.
-Among these was Brigadier General Samuel Ogbemudia, whom Murtala, then leader of the Mid-west invasion had unilaterally appointed eight years earlier, and whom he replaced by Colonel George Agbazika Innih.
+The retirement was later converted to dismissal after some of the governors were found guilty of corruption.
+Among these was Samuel Ogbemudia, whom Murtala, then leader of the Mid-west invasion had unilaterally appointed eight years earlier, and whom he replaced with Colonel George Agbazika Innih.
 Ogbemudia was investigated by a panel in 1975 but felt he could not receive a fair trial because the head of the panel had been relieved of his previous position by Ogbemudia.
 The 1975 asset investigation panel however found him guilty of corrupt enrichment.
 In the second republic, he was cleared by the Bendel State House of Assembly of mis-governance.

 Ogbemudia was in London during the July 1975 coup and helped with renovations of Gowon's London abode after the ex-president went into exile.

 Post military career

 During a brief return to civil rule, Ogbemudia was elected governor of Bendel State in October 1983 as candidate for the National Party of Nigeria, replacing Ambrose Alli of the Unity Party of Nigeria.
 However, he lost his position in December that year when Muhammadu Buhari became military ruler after a coup d'état that overthrew civilian President Shehu Shagari.

 Between 1987 and 1989, Ogbemudia was Chairman of the Nigerian Sports Commission, in 1989, Babangida appointed him as the Sole Administrator of the struggling Nigerian Railway Corporation (NRC).
 During his administration, the operations and finances of the corporation improved before he left NRC in 1992.

-General Sani Abacha, military head of state from November 1993, until his death in June, 1998, appointed Ogbemudia as minister for Labor and Productivity.
+General Sani Abacha, military head of state from November 1993, until his death in June 1998, appointed Ogbemudia as minister for Labor and Productivity.

 Ogbemudia was quoted as saying he would die for Abacha.

 Ogbemudia supported a move to have Abacha stand for election, saying "The nation has made wonderful progress under General Abacha ...
 He is, no doubt, the only answer to Nigeria's progress and development".